codeuniversity/code-board-ui/README.md

 ## React cosmos
 `npm run cosmos`

-When you create a Component, make sure to add a fixture
+When you create a Component, make sure to add a fixture (and to restart cosmos)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).